BrianMcConway/puppy-puzzle-game/README.md

 ### Language Used

-- HTML5 and CSS3 were the languages used in this website.
+- HTML5, CSS3 & JavaScript were the languages used in this project.

 ### Programs, Libraries & Frameworks Used

 - Google Fonts was used to import the Kanit font used throughout the entire project text.
 - Font Awesome was used for all social media icons contained in the project.
-- Codeanywhere and VS Code Desktop were used to write the code.
+- VS Code Desktop was used to write the code.
-- Inkscape was used for the logo design.
+- Inkscape was used to create the individual puzzle pieces.
 - Favicon.cc was used to generate the favicon.
-- Cloudconvert was used to convert my .png to .webp files to increase performance.
 - Figma was used to design the wireframe for the project.
-- Git was used to commit and push to Github.
 - Github was used to store the project code after being pushed.

 ## Testing